-Read this article to learn about the differences between domestic income and national income of a country!
+This article will help you to learn about the difference between domestic income and national income of a country.

 The income of a country may be stated in the context of (i) its territory and (ii) its normal residents.